ToxiicMarker/E04a-Sprites/README.md

 # E04a-Sprites Exercise

  This assignment worked on uploading png files to python arcade.
 I learned how to change the positions of the images, randomize the image locations on the screen, and print 20 different images on one screen.
-I lastly, learned how to make an image follow my mouse (kind of).
+I lastly, learned how to make an image follow my mouse.
 This was great practice and application of loops,lists, appending lists, and randomization which I am still learning about in my C-200 CS and Programing class.

 <!-- This is an exercise to start experimenting with sprites in Python Arcade.
 This repository assumes that you have Python Arcade installed.